erasmus-without-paper/ewp-specs-architecture/README.md

    entity.
 In particular, there's no information about whether it has been created, deleted or updated.
 Change notifications contain *only* the ID of the changed entity.
 This is not a problem though.
-For example, if an IIA draft is deleted, and the server receives an IIA CNR with the ID of this deleted IIA.
-The server will be able to determine that it indeed has been deleted - by querying IIAs API and receiving no matching IIA.
+For example, if an IIA draft is deleted, the server receives an IIA CNR with the ID of this deleted IIA.
+The server will then be able to determine that it indeed has been deleted - by querying IIAs API and receiving no matching IIA.

  * Notification Sender actively watches the queue for the list of changed IDs.